Express Entry Work Experience Requirement: 2026 Eligibility Rules

 Work experience contributes to your CRS in two ways:

-Cross-over (skill transferability) points: Foreign work experience combined with strong language scores or education adds bonus points — up to 50 additional CRS points.
+Cross-over (skill transferability) points: Foreign work experience combined with strong language scores or education adds bonus points.
+The total skill-transferability section is capped at 100 points, with foreign-work combinations contributing within that cap.

 Canadian work experience (if applicable): Worth significantly more in core CRS than foreign experience.
 One year of Canadian experience earns 40 points; 5+ years earns 80 points.